juljetta/fileupload/readme.md

-#Steps for installing passport local
+#Steps for installing

-1. npm install passport passport-local
+create a .env file in your root directory with the following variable

-2. create a config directory and inside there a passport.js where we'll declare how our local strategy will handle authorisation
+MONGO_URI=yourconnectionstring